Choosing the Best Wood Cabinets for Your Home

 Walnut

-Over time, walnut lightens with age, shifting from deep chocolate tones to a warm honey brown.
+Over time, walnut lightens, shifting from deep chocolate tones to a warmer, honey brown.

 What to consider when selecting cabinet wood